Tips Bulletin

 Sweet Corn Growing Season

-While there is no universal time for when to plant sweet corn seeds, the rule of thumb for every growing zone is to plant corn seeds once the soil temperature is at least 60°F. To plant super sweet corn, wait until the soil temperature is at least 65°F, as super sweet varieties prefer warmer temperatures.
+While there is no universal time for when to plant sweet corn seeds, the rule of thumb for every growing zone is to plant corn seeds once the soil temperature is at least 60°F. To plant super sweet corn, wait until the soil temperature is at least 65°F, as many varieties of sweet corn prefer growing in warmer temperatures.

 When to Plant Sweet Corn Seeds